-AB 2193 was signed into law in September 2012 adding EC 313.1 and 313.2 to California's Education Code.
+AB 2193 was signed into law in September 2012 adding EC 3AB 2193 was signed into law in September 2012 adding EC 313.1 and 313.2 to California's Education Code.
 A Long-Term English Learner (LTEL) is defined in EC 313.1 as an English Learner who meets the following: Is enrolled in grades six to twelve:

-- Has been enrolled in schools in the United States for six years or more. - Has remained at the same ELP level for two or more consecutive years as determined by the ELPAC and - Scores "Nearly Met" or "Does Not Meet" on the English-Language Arts standards-based achievement test.
+- Has been enrolled in schools in the United States for six vears or more. - Has remained at the same ELP level for two or more consecutive years as determined by the ELPAC and - Scores "Nearly Met" or "Does Not Meet" on the English-Language Arts standards-based achievement test.